Bitcoin steadies in Asia trading after Monday's plunge

 “As always, leverage, large participants and fundamental events mean crypto can move dramatically,” he said.

-However, following Monday's PBOC statement, banks including Agricultural Bank of China (601288.SS), and Alipay, the ubiquitous payment platform owned by fintech giant Ant Group, said they would step up monitoring to root out crypto transactions. read more
+However, following Monday’s PBOC statement, banks including Agricultural Bank of China and Alipay, the ubiquitous payment platform owned by fintech giant Ant Group, said they would step up monitoring to root out crypto transactions.

 Our Standards: The Thomson Reuters Trust Principles.